businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 *   **Jobs-to-be-Done:**  Delves into the deepest level of customer motivation, uncovering the *underlying needs and desired outcomes* that drive purchase decisions and shape WTP.

 By applying all three tools, you gain a multi-faceted and robust understanding of customer WTP drivers.
 The insights from Experience Mapping inform your Customer Journey Mapping, and both contribute to a richer understanding of the Job-to-be-Done.

-**(Section IV will be continued in the next response due to length.
-The next part will cover SOC, Activity Analysis Introduction, and the initial WTP/SOC Exercise.)**

----

-This is the first part of Section IV.
-It focuses heavily on introducing and explaining the three customer understanding tools and includes exercises for each.
-Let me know if this is a good direction, or if you'd like any adjustments to this part before I draft the rest of Section IV.

-উত্তম!
-(Bengali for Excellent!)
-That's a great point – let's definitely frame this section as *recap and contextualization* since the students are already familiar with the tools themselves.
-This will allow us to be more concise on the basic definitions and focus on applying them to WTP analysis within the Business Strategy context.

-Here's the revised content for **Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay (Revised to Emphasize Recap & Contextualization)**:

----

-**Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay**

-Having identified the key Strategic Business Units (SBUs) for your chosen company, we now delve into the core of competitive advantage analysis: understanding the drivers of **Customer Willingness to Pay (WTP)** and **Supplier Opportunity Cost (SOC)**.

-**Recap: Competitive Advantage Framework (WTP - SOC) - Industry and Customer Needs Shape These!**

-Recall that competitive advantage fundamentally stems from creating a wider gap between customer willingness to pay (WTP) and supplier opportunity cost (SOC) relative to competitors.

-*   **Customer Willingness to Pay (WTP):**  Represents the maximum value a customer is willing to pay for a product or service, driven by perceived benefits and value.
-Remember, WTP is about the *value proposition*, not just price.
-*   **Supplier Opportunity Cost (SOC):** Represents the minimum payment needed for suppliers to provide resources, reflecting their next best alternative.
-Minimizing SOC contributes to cost efficiency.

-Both WTP and SOC are significantly shaped by the **industry context** and **customer needs**.
-Your industry analysis provides the essential backdrop.
-To truly understand WTP, we will now *contextualize* the customer understanding tools you've already learned within this project.

-**Understanding Customer Willingness to Pay (WTP) - Recap & Contextualization of Customer Understanding Tools**

-In a prior lesson, you were introduced to three tools for understanding customers: **Experience Mapping, Customer Journey Mapping, and Jobs-to-be-Done.**  In this section, we will *recap* these tools and, more importantly, *contextualize* their application for analyzing Customer Willingness to Pay (WTP) in the context of your Business Strategy Analysis Project.

-**A. Experience Mapping: Recap & WTP Context**

-**Recap:** Experience mapping is a visualization tool to understand the holistic customer experience within a problem context, *independent of a specific company*.
-It captures stages, actions, thoughts, and emotions to reveal pain points and areas of delight.

-**Context for WTP Analysis:**

-*   Experience mapping helps identify **pain points and desires** that directly influence WTP.
-Solutions addressing pain points increase WTP; enhancing delights can also boost it.
-*   It reveals both **functional and emotional needs**, both of which drive WTP.
-*   It provides a **customer-centric view**, essential for understanding true value drivers.

-**Example:** (Keep the AI Image Generation example as it remains illustrative)

-**Exercise: Brainstorming an Experience Map for Your Chosen SBU's Customer**

-*(Keep the exercise description largely the same, as it's well-structured.
-Minor tweak to emphasize "recap" aspect in instructions if needed)*

-For **one** of your chosen SBUs, *recap* the stages of a typical customer's experience related to the problem context your SBU addresses.

-1.  **(Recap: Define Scope):** Clearly define the scope...
-2.  **(Recap: Outline Stages):** Brainstorm 3-5 key stages...
-3.  **(Recap: Consider Intents, Actions, Emotions):** For each stage, briefly consider...

-Document your brainstormed experience map in your NotebookLM.  *These recapped insights will inform your WTP analysis.*

-**B. Customer Journey Mapping: Recap & WTP Context**

-**Recap:** Customer Journey Mapping (CJM) visualizes customer *interactions with your company* across touchpoints.
-It maps steps from awareness to post-purchase, highlighting organizational responsibility and "moments of truth."

-**Context for WTP Analysis:**

-*   CJM pinpoints **key touchpoints and "moments of truth"** where customer experience dramatically impacts WTP.
-Positive moments boost WTP, negative moments erode it.
-*   It reveals **organizational accountability**, highlighting areas where internal silos may negatively affect customer experience and WTP.
-*   It offers an **"outside-in" perspective** on company performance, assessing value delivery from the customer's view, directly influencing WTP.

-**Example:** (Keep the Online Retailer example – still relevant)

-**Exercise: Outlining a Customer Journey Map for Your Chosen SBU**

-*(Keep exercise description largely the same, minor tweaks for "recap" if needed)*

-For the **same SBU** you used for Experience Mapping, *recap* a simplified Customer Journey Map focusing on a key interaction scenario with your company.

-1.  **(Recap: Define Scope):** Specify the interaction scenario...
-2.  **(Recap: Outline Interaction Stages):** Brainstorm 4-6 key stages...
-3.  **(Recap: Consider Intents, Actions, Experience Factors):** For each stage, briefly consider...

-Document your outlined Customer Journey Map in your NotebookLM, *revisiting and building on your Experience Map insights.*

-**C. Jobs-to-be-Done (JTBD): Recap & WTP Context**

-**Recap:** Jobs-to-be-Done (JTBD) focuses on *underlying needs and motivations* driving customer purchases.
-It asks: "What 'job' is the customer 'hiring' this product to do?" revealing true needs and broader competition.

-**Context for WTP Analysis:**

-*   JTBD uncovers **core customer needs (beyond features)**, revealing the fundamental "job" and the true value customers seek and are willing to pay for.
-*   It identifies **true competition (beyond direct rivals)**, broadening the competitive landscape to include any solution that fulfills the "job."
-*   It reveals **unmet needs and innovation opportunities**, as focusing on the "job" can uncover underserved customer needs that command premium WTP.

-**Example:** (Keep the McDonald's Milkshake example - classic and effective)

-**Exercise: Articulating the "Job-to-be-Done" for Your Chosen SBU's Customer**

-*(Keep exercise description largely the same, minor tweaks for "recap" if needed)*

-For the **same SBU**, *recap* the "Job-to-be-Done" from the customer's perspective.

-1.  **(Recap: Focus on Motivation):** Think about *why* a customer "hires" your SBU's product...
-2.  **(Recap: Frame as Verb + Object):** Articulate the "job" using a verb and an object...
-3.  **(Recap: Consider Segments):** Consider different customer segments (if applicable)...

-Document your articulated "Job-to-be-Done" in your NotebookLM.

-**Connecting the Customer Understanding Tools: A Recap of Complementary Application**

-As you recall, Experience Mapping, Customer Journey Mapping, and Jobs-to-be-Done are **complementary tools**.
-Here’s a recap of their integrated application for WTP analysis:

-*   **Experience Mapping (Recap):** Broad context of customer experience and problem space.
-*   **Customer Journey Mapping (Recap):** Company-specific interactions and "moments of truth."
-*   **Jobs-to-be-Done (Recap):** Deepest level of customer motivation and underlying needs.

-By *recapping and contextualizing* all three tools within your analysis, you will develop a robust understanding of customer WTP drivers for your chosen company and SBUs.

-**(Section IV will be continued... next part will cover SOC, Activity Analysis Introduction, and the initial WTP/SOC Exercise.)**

----

-**Key Revisions:**

-*   **Framing as "Recap & Contextualization":** Explicitly states that this section is building on prior learning of the tools.
-*   **"Recap" Labels in Subsections and Exercises:** Added "(Recap: ...)" labels to reinforce the recap framing within each tool's description and exercise instructions.
-*   **Concise Tool Descriptions:** Shortened the descriptions of each tool, focusing on their *relevance to WTP analysis* rather than detailed definitions (since students already know the definitions).
-*   **Emphasis on Application to WTP:**  The "Context for WTP Analysis" sections are strengthened to clearly link each tool to understanding WTP drivers.
-*   **Tone Maintained:** Continues the informative and structured tone.

-This revised content should now accurately reflect that students have prior knowledge of these tools and that this section is focused on applying them to the specific task of WTP analysis within the Business Strategy Analysis project.

-Is this revision more aligned with your needs?
-Would you like any further refinements before we proceed with drafting the next part of Section IV?

-Okay, let's draft the second part of **Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay**.
-This part will cover Supplier Opportunity Cost (SOC), Activity Analysis introduction, connecting WTP & SOC to Activities, and a concluding exercise.

-Here's the draft:

 ---